FreemapSlovakia/freemap-tiler/README.md

 # Freemap Tiler

-Tool to create MBTiles from raster geodata with a full pyramid overview from zoom 0.
+Tool to create MBTiles from raster geodata with a full pyramid overview from to 0.
 Uses Z-order curve to efficiently create lower-zoom tiles storing minimal tiles in RAM.

 Source can be any raster GDAL source containing 4 bands - Red, Green, Blue, Alpha.